This Stash review includes updated features and pricing for 2022.

 Betterment has two levels of service: Betterment Digital is 0.25% annually or 0.15% once your account hits $2 million, and Betterment Premium is 0.40% annually ($100,000 account minimum) or 0.30% once your account hits $2 million.
 Premium includes unlimited access to Betterment’s Certified Financial Planners.

 Acorns is part micro-investing app and part robo-advisor.
 You can fund your account with Round-Ups, Found Money, and Multipliers.
 There are five different pre-built account types to match your risk tolerance.

-Like Stash, Acorns has a three-tier price structure, from $3-$5/month, but it lacks the strong educational content you get with Stash.
+Like Stash, Acorns has a two-tier price structure, from $3-$5/month, but it lacks the strong educational content you get with Stash.